Heinrich Wilhelm Gottfried von Waldeyer-Hartz: Cytology and embryology

 Waldeyer also studied the basophilic stained filaments which had been found to be the main constituents of chromatin, the material inside the cell nucleus, by his colleague of Kiel, Walther Flemming (1843–1905).
 Although its significance for genetics and for cell biology was still to be discovered, these filaments were known to be involved in the phenomenon of cell division discovered by Flemming, named mitosis, as well as in meiosis.
 He coined in 1888 the term "chromosome" to describe them.

 Among his many other anatomical and embryological studies, Waldeyer became known for his pioneering research on the development of teeth and hair, many of the terms he invented are still in use today.
-He also published the first embryological, anatomical and functional studies about the naso-oro-pharyngeal lymphatic tissue, which received his name.
+He also published the first embryological, anatomical and functional studies about the naso-oro-pharyngeal lymphatic tissue, which was named after him.

 In 1904, he was elected as a member to the American Philosophical Society.